termlen0/termlen0.github.io/_posts/2017-04-20-observations.md

 After being used to OSX Keychains in my old mac, I wanted a similar functionality on my Linux laptop.
-Being prompted each time to login, while interacting with [github](https://github.com), for instance was annoying.
+Being prompted each time to login, while interacting with [github](https://github.com) for instance was annoying.
 Searching the web, led me to [git-credential-store](https://git-scm.com/docs/git-credential-store).
-I was not too happy with the fact that credentials would be stored locally, indefinitely.
-I came across this
+I was not too happy with the fact that credentials would be stored in clear text, locally, indefinitely.
+I came across this stackoverflow [post](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-on-github/18362082#18362082) that
-stackoverflow
-[post](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-on-github/18362082#18362082) that
 I adapted for Linux.
 The concept is as follows: